 Q. When I Click on the Housing Sign-Up link, I'm getting a page that says "Not Eligible."
 What does that mean?

-A. There could be multiple reasons for this but at this time the primary reason is probably that your deposit has not be paid or processed at the current time (remember that deposits submitted BEFORE 5:00pm eastern time are scheduled to post to the student account the next business day; deposits paid AFTER 5:00pm will take two business days to process.
-For example, if your deposit was paid after 5:00pm on Thursday, it will not be posted to your account until Monday!).
+A. There could be multiple reasons for this but at this time the primary reason is probably that your deposit has not be paid or processed at the current time (remember that there can be delays between when you pay your deposit and when they post to your student account).
 Once your deposit is paid and credited to your account (and you have met the following conditions) you should be able to access the Housing Sign-Up site to form your group and find out your priority number.
 You must:

 1) Be a current resident at UNH;